waratuman/waratuman.github.com/_posts/articles/2010-02-21-the-comeback.markdown

 category: articles
 layout: post
-extract: "<p>\"It's not how you start, it's how you finish.\" These words come from the song *Ali in the Jungle* by The Hours.
+extract: "<p>\"It's not how you start, it's how you finish.\" These words come from the song <em>Ali in the Jungle</em> by The Hours.
 The finish differentiates those who have overcome the obstacles from those who have not overcome obstacles.
 The finish sums up the greatest moments of the race.
 Between the start and the end is where misfortune befalls the